AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/configure-aem-assets-with-brand-portal.md

    ![Create New Integration](assets/create-new-integration1.png)

-1. Create a new integration page opens.
+1. Create an integration page.

    Select your organization from the drop-down list.